r1b/news-wires/docs/translators.md

 1. Identify the line in your target file that has the copy you want to edit.
 2. Edit the quoted value to your liking

-### Submit your copy for review
+### Step 4: Submit your copy for review

+Once you are finished with your edits you can submit your changes to a reviewer.
 At the bottom of the GitHub UI there is a bubble with the title **Commit changes**.
 Select the radio button that says *Create a new branch for this commit and start a pull request*.
 You can edit the generated branch name if you would like - it doesn't matter.
 Click the green button that says *Propose file change*.

+### Creating a pull request

+You will be navigated to the pull request interface.
+Modify the title at the top of the bubble if you like - it doesn't matter.
+Add a descriptive comment that summarizes your changes.

+On the right hand side there is a column where you can add additional metadata to the pull request.
+Click the link under **Reviewers** that says *request one*.
+Find your reviewer in the list of users - `r1b` is the best reviewer if you have not been assigned another.
+Additionally, click the link under **Assignees** that says *assign yourself*.

+Review your changes and the corresponding summary.
+If everything looks OK click the green button that says *Create pull request*.

+The reviewer will be notified that you have completed your edits.
+Shortly they will review your pull request.
+If everything looks OK the reviewer will approve your request and merge the changes.
+If further editing is required, the reviewer will correspond with you in the comments section of the pull request that you created.
+You should receive email notifications for these comments so there is no need to repeatedly check the pull request page.

+Congratulations!
+You are now a news-wires contributor. 🎉

 ### FAQ